Updated: Mar 16

 Release of toxic chemicals into the environment from discarded vape

 When vape pods, batteries, metal, and other plastic vape waste is discarded, that plastic eventually breaks down into smaller pieces of plastic called microplastics.

 Before any major steps are taken, there will be a public consultation.
-I think that disposable vapes are an example of an innovation that is making the world a better place.
 These vapes are made to look, smell and taste attractive to children and after their few uses are discarded.